 - Students will receive a grade for the co-op course based upon the completion of several course assignments and work performance.

 - Obtain a co-op program application from Career Services =or download and print and return to Shelly Oliver.

 - Schedule an appointment with the co-op program coordinator to discuss interests and how to begin the search process.

 - Upon securing a position, schedule an orientation meeting with the co-op program coordinator to enroll for the co-op course and to prepare for the work experience.

 Students may search a current listing of available co-op and internship positions via their RU Career Account.

-The RU Career Account is a web-enabled database, which assists Career Services in bringing employers together with students and alumni.
-The database contains an up-to-date listing of career opportunities with local, regional and national employers, so students are encouraged to frequently access their RU Career Accounts.
+The RU Career Account is a web-enabled database that assists Career Services in bringing employers together with students and alumni.
+The database contains an up-to-date listing of career opportunities with local, regional and national employers, so students are encouraged to frequently access their accounts.

 Employers also utilize the database to search for student resumes and to schedule campus interviews, so it is highly beneficial for students to upload and publish their resumes via the system’s resume books.

 Internship Guides to Assist with Starting Your Search